avk/avk.github.io/_case_studies/redesign-file-viewer.md

   <p><img src="{{ site.url }}/assets/file_viewer/ui-stack.jpg" alt="The UI Stack"></p>

   <p>
-    I surprised my team with the number of states I covered.
+    <mark>I surprised my team with the number of states I covered</mark>.
 They wondered how these states rendered in our current viewer.
 Thus, I included a screenshot of the current state before each wireframed screen.
   </p>

   <p>